redox-os/ion/CONTRIBUTING.md

 ## Format your code

-In addition, format your code before submitting a PR.
-This will require that you've installed the `rustfmt` Cargo component.
+In addition, format your code before submitting a MR. This will require that you've installed the `rustfmt` Cargo component.

 ```sh